Seeking to explain thermodynamics based on moving and interacting atoms

 I go into more detail about the origins of the steam engine in my book Block by Block – The Historical and Theoretical Foundations of Thermodynamics.

-One thought on “The Road to Entropy – The Newcomen and Watt “Steam” Engines (videos)
+One response to “The Road to Entropy – The Newcomen and Watt “Steam” Engines (videos)”

 Leave a Reply